-Such threats might be any combination of the following things; extreme weather events, artificial intelligence, remote working, decarbonisation legislation, market resistance to professional fee rises and the rising cost of risk mitigations.
-There may also be reputational threats from long term association with certain suppliers or alliance partners.
+sleicest-consulting is a specialist consultancy service for organisations interested in improving their business resilience and business flexibility.
+The business drivers relating to the need for improvement might be; to the enable market and product growth that they are outlining in their long term plan, to enable modernisation of their digital technology.
+Or perhaps to counter to their future sustainability.
+Such threats might be caused by any combination of the following things; extreme weather events, artificial intelligence, country trade wars, supply chain disruption, cyber disruption, decarbonisation legislation, market resistance to fee rises, or the rising cost of risk mitigations.
+There may also be reputational threats linked to long term association with certain suppliers or strategic alliance partners.

 At the next level down, what is meant by the term ‘business resilience’?
 Four key aspects are; protection, durability (wear and tear), human determination (grit) and healing rate (to bounce back).

-Whether an organization’s business strategy emphasizes growth (organic or inorganic) or value improvement (offer better services for existing customers say), resilience is both a vital input and output of the business strategy.
+Whether an organization’s business strategy relies on growth (organic or inorganic) or value improvement (offering progressively better services for existing customers say), business resilience is both a vital input and output of the business strategy.

 Business resilience as an input to business strategy includes: